Adacchi3/chara-sheet-viewer/README.md

 The Open Graph protocol(OGP) enables any web page to become a rich object in a social graph[[ref]](http://ogp.me/).
 This basis is from knowlege representation, for instance, RDFa in [Semantic Web](https://en.wikipedia.org/wiki/Semantic_Web).
 Recently, we have seen Twitter and Facebook posts using OGP images to promote web pages.

 In this project, I am developing the CoC Character Card Generator on firebase.
 This project has been developing by Vue.js and Firebase features(hosting, function, storage and database).
+SVG file was created by [Vectr](https://vectr.com/).

 ### Project setup
 ```